qheilmann/CommandAPI-docs/docs/en/kotlin-dsl/usage.md

 The Kotlin DSL also provides executors to execute your command.
 You've seen the `anyExecutor` in the example above.

-To find out, which DSL executor corresponds to "normal" executors, you can refer to the table below:
+To find out which DSL executor corresponds to "normal" executors, you can refer to the table below:

 | DSL normal executor       | DSL resulting executor             | DSL normal execution info      | DSL resulting execution info            | "normal" Executor         |
 |---------------------------|------------------------------------|--------------------------------|-----------------------------------------|---------------------------|